Civil Resolution Tribunal: History

-The Civil Resolution Tribunal (CRT) is Canada's first online tribunal, located in British Columbia (BC), Canada.
-It is one of the first examples in the world of online dispute resolution (ODR) being incorporated into the public justice system.
-The CRT was established under the Civil Resolution Tribunal Act (2012), which was amended in 2015.
-The CRT initially had jurisdiction over small claims and strata property (condominium) disputes.
-On April 23, 2018, the government of British Columbia introduced legislation to expand the CRT's jurisdiction to include certain motor vehicle accident disputes, disputes under the Societies Act, and the Co-operative Association Act.
+The CRT was established as a quasi-judicial administrative tribunal under the Civil Resolution Tribunal Act (CRTA), which came into force on March 15, 2013.
+The Tribunal commenced public operations on July 13, 2016.

+The CRT initially only had jurisdiction over small claims and strata property (condominium) disputes with a limited cost cap.
+The BC Government, through the Strata Property Act (SPA), enables any private land owner to create a strata, a corporation with unlimited liability and with no shareholders.
+On April 23, 2018, the government of British Columbia introduced legislation to expand the CRT's jurisdiction to include certain motor vehicle accident disputes, disputes for some sections of the Societies Act, and the Co-operative Association Act.